tsmithv11/cheftracker/README.md

 First, make sure you create a trained model using a folder with subfolders for each person saved as a pickle file (currently set to `svc_model.sav`) and encoder classes (currently set to `classes.npy`).

 Make sure to change `{video/location.mp4}` to your video location.

+## Other details

+Check out how I used this to try to predict who gets eliminated in Top Chef: https://www.ifoundanifty.com/2021/04/can-you-predict-the-winner-of-top-chef-based-on-screentime/